UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_4/topic_4.md

 ## This is just one way of doing it - there are plenty of others.
 If you came up with a different way, share it with the group!

-## dDon't worry if the above is baffling to you - it's a pretty complex line.
+## Don't worry if the above is baffling to you - it's a pretty complex line.
 ## If you're struggling with it, try taking it apart piece by piece to see what it's doing...

 ```

 </details>

-Once you have a FASTA file, you can query it against the BLAST database as we did before.
+**Step 2: Query your new FASTA file against the BLAST database**

 Do you find matches now?
 Do they look reliable?

 How long does it take to BLAST one of those files against the Salmon reference genome?

-Hint:
+*Hint*:
   * Prepending the ```time``` program to your lines is a neat way of getting timings from Unix commands

 ______________